 You cannot have a successful organization without successful teamwork.
 Just being part of a team isn’t enough—you need people who are striving to create an environment of collaboration and teamwork that will help carry the organization into the future.
 It’s important to recognize how people have contributed in a team setting and how they work with others.
 This is also a good place to offer constructive feedback about how they could improve their teamwork and collaboration skills.

 Today, companies need innovative, creative thinkers at all levels of the organization.
-Being able to think outside of the proverbial box is a huge skill and many companies are striving to find people who can do just that.
+Being able to think outside of the proverbial box is a huge skill, and many companies are striving to find people who can do just that.
 After all, the biggest and most successful companies are those led by innovators, creators, and people who wouldn’t accept boundaries.

 Problem-solving and critical thinking skills are essential to an organization.
 After what everyone went through with the pandemic, companies have realized the value of critical thinking skills and the ability to solve problems at the drop of a hat.
-That also ties in a little to the next category (flexibility), but it is its own asset.
+That also ties in a little with the next category (flexibility), but it is its own asset.
 People with good problem-solving skills will see obstacles as opportunities, be eager to identify new solutions, and will openly discuss the need for more efficient solutions.

 Another skill companies have had to focus on since the pandemic is flexibility.
-Both organizations and their people need to be agile, adaptable.
+Both organizations and their people need to be agile and adaptable.
 And ready to integrate change at a moment’s notice.
 The digital tools and resources are there.
 Today, all kinds of software and programs are scalable, agile, and easily changed.
 Your employees need to be the same way.
 The old-school employee that’s stuck in their ways and scared of change is not going to be any kind of asset to the organization.
 Get people to embrace being flexible or get new people.
 It’s that simple.

 Areas of Improvement Performance Review Examples and Tips

-Now that you better understand the categories covered in performance reviews, you can start thinking about how to present your employees with growth feedback, or areas of improvement.
+Now that you better understand the categories covered in performance reviews, you can start thinking about how to present your employees with growth feedback or areas of improvement.
 When you are looking for ways to help employees improve their skills and abilities, you will want to avoid generalizations or big, undefined goals and suggestions.
 For example, rather than saying that an employee needs to “improve time management,” you would say:

-Jim sometimes struggles to make timely decisions and wrap up projects because when problems arise.
+Jim sometimes struggles to make timely decisions and wrap up projects when problems arise.
 He is not always sure of how to respond.
-In the future, Jim will work to reach out to management when he is uncertain of the response/action needed, and work on being more decisive by furthering his industry expertise.
+In the future, Jim will work to reach out to management when he is uncertain of the response/action needed and work on being more decisive by furthering his industry expertise.

 That’s a lot more effective, descriptive, and helpful than the generic answer.
 It explains exactly where “Jim” is missing the mark.
 What he can/will do to change that, and it is done in a way that is not condescending or just pointing out his flaws.
 Here are examples: